5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 Solution 1: White Vinegar and Baking Soda Treatment

-White vinegar is a natural disinfectant with acetic acid that effectively kills most mold species.
-Combined with baking soda, it creates an effective cleaning and deodorizing solution that’s safe for wooden surfaces.
+White vinegar is a natural disinfectant that can effectively tackle mold on wood cutting boards.
+When combined with baking soda, it creates a gentle yet powerful cleaning and deodorizing solution safe for wooden surfaces.

 What You’ll Need: